golang-leipzig/golang-leipzig.github.io/content/posts/kith25.md

 broadcasting stations: [MDR](https://www.mdr.de/) Aktuell, [DLF](https://www.deutschlandfunk.de/), DLF Kultur, DLF Nova.

-We then used [canary-v2-1b](https://huggingface.co/nvidia/canary-1b-v2) to transscribe the mostly german audio, grepped the term "KI" and stichted together a mostly static website, where you can glance into radio voices talking about AI:
+We then used [canary-v2-1b](https://huggingface.co/nvidia/canary-1b-v2) to transcribe the mostly german audio, grepped the term "KI" and stichted together a mostly static website, where you can glance into radio voices talking about AI:

 > [AI in the RADIO / KI im Radio](/kith-25-ai-radio-quotes.html)